medic/cht-docs/content/en/contribute/code/workflow.md

    - Add the issue number, example: `medic/cht-core#123`

 4. Do a self-code review before asking for a review.
 This is a good practice, as you will almost always find things to fix.
 It saves a lot of time for you and the reviewers.
 5. Pick one reviewer for the PR and work with them until the code passes review.
-It is okay to include one additional reviewer that has more experience in particular subject.
+It is okay to include one additional reviewer who has more experience in a particular subject.

    - Coordinate with the QA engineer and add them as reviewers when you need support.
 For example, when major changes or new features are introduced to the codebase, security-related changes are made, and substantial user experience improvements are required.